How to Grow and Care for Monstera Deliciosa

 Monstera leaf dripping water.

-Monstera leaves can drip water due to a process called guttation which is where excess water, sugars and and various inorganic compounds are exuded through the leaves due to a slight pressure in the roots which forces excess water to excrete through pores in the leaves.
+Monstera leaves can drip water due to guttation, where excess water, sugars, and various inorganic compounds are exuded through the leaves due to a slight pressure in the roots, forcing excess water to excrete through pores in the leaves.

-Typically this happens as a result of the damp soil and relatively high humidity, so if you are in a humid climate this is more likely to be a problem.
+Typically, this happens due to the damp soil and relatively high humidity, so if you are in a humid climate, this is more likely to be a problem.

-In which case it may be necessary to leave it a day or two longer between each bout of watering.
+In this case, it may be necessary to leave it a day or two longer between each bout of watering.

-Monstera need loose soil, so if your monstera is constantly sweating even after reducing the frequency of watering then I recommend repotting the monstera in the Spring or Summer and using a potting medium of 2/3’s normal potting soil and 1/3 pine bark based potting mix, which creates the porous soil structure to allow excess water to drain away more efficiently.
+Monstera needs loose soil, so if your monstera is constantly sweating even after reducing the frequency of watering, then I recommend repotting the monstera in the Spring or Summer and using a potting medium of 2/3’s normal potting soil and 1/3 pine bark-based potting mix, which creates the porous soil structure to allow excess water to drain away more efficiently.

-If it only happens occasionally then it is not a serious cause or concern, sometimes my monstera drip water after watering in the Summer if the weather is humid and the plant is thriving.
+If it only happens occasionally, then it is not a serious cause or concern; sometimes, my monstera drips water after watering in the Summer if the weather is humid and my plant is thriving.

 Why are My Monstera Leaves not Splitting?

-If your monstera leaves do not split and form their characteristic fenestrations then this indicates there is an environmental problem which is usually because of the monstera does not have enough light.
+If your monstera leaves do not split and form their characteristic fenestrations, then this indicates there is an environmental problem, which is usually because the monstera does not have enough light.

-Without enough light the monstera does not have enough energy to grow the larger leaves the develop the Swiss cheese appearance.
+Without enough light, the monstera does not have enough energy to grow the larger leaves to develop the Swiss cheese appearance.

 You can also use a grow light (available online and at garden centers) if your room does not get enough natural light which can help the fenestrations to form and increase the rate of growth.